atulkamble/ChefWebAppProject/README.md

-# ChefWebAppProject
+# Chef WebApp Project

-Here’s a detailed advanced Chef DevOps project, complete with code snippets and commands to help you automate the deployment and configuration of a web application stack using Chef.
+Below is a comprehensive advanced Chef DevOps project designed for deploying and configuring a web application on Amazon Linux 2023.
+This project covers all aspects from setting up the Chef environment to writing cookbooks, integrating with CI/CD tools, and monitoring the infrastructure.

-### Project: Automated Deployment and Configuration with Chef
+### Project: Automated Deployment and Configuration of a Web Application with Chef on Amazon Linux 2023

 #### Components:
 1. Chef Server Setup